tgstation/tgstation-server/README.md

 - `General:GitHubAccessToken`: Specify a GitHub personal access token with no scopes here to highly mitigate the possiblity of 429 response codes from GitHub requests

-- `General:SkipAddingByondFirewallException`: Set to false if you have Windows firewall disabled
+- `General:SkipAddingByondFirewallException`: Set to `true` if you have Windows firewall disabled

 - `Session:HighPriorityLiveDreamDaemon`: Boolean controlling if live DreamDaemon instances get set to above normal priority processes.